gigstate/tg-chat-copy/README.md

 3. Run it and login to telegram (may take some minutes to build image for the first time):
     ```
     sudo docker-compose run bot

     ```
-4. After logging in you will see your chat names and their chat id.
-Just copy chat id of source and destination chats and put them inside App Configuration section of `.env`.
-5. Rebuild the docker image:
-    ```
-    sudo docker-compose build
-    ```
-6. Run the script as a daemon:
-     ```
-    sudo docker-compose up -d
-    ```